louisaalexa/ChangeofValue/01_Preface.md

 ﻿“You should not assume because, you know, you do not have a background in economics or in law, that these issues are somehow too complex for you.
 They’re not complex at all, it’s very simple.
-It’s about power, and it’s about democracy.
+It’s about power, and it’s about democracy."
 – Prof. Simon Johnson (2012)